Stencil storm drains and more with FMR

 Volunteers rotate between spray painting and distributing educational materials.

 In St. Paul, FMR works with any group of 20 or more.
 Classrooms and community, youth, church, corporate and informal neighborhood or family groups are all welcome.
 If you don't have 20 or more people in your groups, you're welcome to check out an FMR stenciling kit.

 In Minneapolis, FMR can work with youth-focused groups.
 (Adult and corporate groups can stencil with Minneapolis through the Minneapolis Department of Public Works.)

 Volunteers living, attending school or working in Saint Paul or Minneapolis can usually mark drains near their homes, school or office.
-The stenciling coordinator, Kate Clayton, will work with you and your group to select your location.
+The stenciling coordinator will work with you and your group to select your location.

 If the above locations don't work for you, please review this list of other local storm drain marking programs.

 Because what we do in our yards can cause water pollution, we encourage participants to continue educating friends, neighbors and coworkers about the easy ways to keep our water safe and healthy for the future.